 If you're adding Duo protection to another cloud application using the our generic SAML Service Provider application, check with the service provider for SSO instructions.
 You'll need to provide some information about Duo Access Gateway to that service provider, like URL information, a metadata file, a certificate file, or a certificate thumbprint.
 You can find this information in the "Metadata" section at the bottom of the DAG console's "Applications" page.

-Streamline user access to your apps by enabling the DAG Launcher.
-The Launcher provides a portal from which users can access your Duo Access Gateway protected service provider applications with just a click.
+Streamline user access to your apps by enabling the Duo Access Gateway Launcher.
+The launcher provides a portal from which users can access Duo Access Gateway protected service provider applications or other non-SAML applications configured in Duo with just a click.
+You can even add bookmarks for organization web sites that don't use Duo authentication.

-To use the DAG Launcher, you'll need to create a specific application in the Admin Panel, just like you do for a service provider, and then use that information to configure the Launcher application in the DAG console.
+To use the Duo Access Gateway Launcher, you'll need to create a specific application in the Admin Panel, just like you do for a service provider, and then use that information to configure the Launcher application in the Duo Access Gateway console.

 Log in to the Duo Admin Panel and click Applications on the left navigation tab.
 Then click Protect an Application.